Allegheny-Computer-Science-101-F2019/cs101-F2019-practical4-starter/README.md

 questions.

-To do well on this assignment, you should also review Chapter 3 of the course textbook, paying close attention to Sections 3.1 and 3.6 and the source code on page 111.
-Note that the source code on page 111 does not provide an implementation of `CaesarCipher`.
-However, it does furnish an implementation of a sorting algorithm that produces the same output as would a correct implementation of `CaesarCipher`.
+To do well on this assignment, you should also review Chapter 3 of the course textbook, paying close attention to Sections 3.1 and 3.6 and the source code in Code Fragment 3.8.
 Please see the course instructor or one of the student technical leaders if you have questions about any of these reading assignments.

 ## System Commands